 Nests: Prefers to build nests in trees, bushes and shrubs.
 The nest is very similar in size and shape to a yellowjacket’s nest and it can pose a serious threat to people when built close to the ground.

-Description: It is a relatively large wasp and it is reluctant to sting when encountered away from the nest. is reddish brown with lighter markings around the head and abdomen.
+Description: It is a massive sized wasp and it is reluctant to sting when encountered away from the nest.
+It is reddish brown with lighter markings around the head and abdomen.

 Nests: It prefers to build its nests in tree cavities, chimneys, wall voids and hollow porch posts.
 This hornet is attracted to lights at night and is often a nuisance to people who like to sit on the porch.